 Ventura College Program Review

-Program Review (PR) is conducted every year by instructional programs and service units at Ventura College.
-It is a self-study process to:
+Program Review is conducted every year by instructional programs, service units, and divisions at Ventura College.
+It is a self-evaluation process that includes the following:

 Why have a Program Review?

-Program review is an opportunity for faculty and staff to reflect on the successes and challenges of their program; to develop a future direction for the program; and to consider how they can improve their program to enhance student learning and success.
-In addition, program review provides a vital link between student learning in our classrooms and services areas and the allocation of resources through the college planning and budgeting process.
+Program review is an opportunity for faculty and staff to reflect on the successes and challenges of their program, develop a future direction for the program, and consider how they can improve their program to enhance student learning and success.
+In addition, program review provides a vital link between student learning in our classrooms and service areas, and the allocation of resources through the college planning and budgeting process.

 Integrating Program Review into Planning and Budget Decisions